datstartup/ubuntuopenbox/lessons/m41-theme-switcher.md

 ---

 You will need two programs to configure the look of an Openbox desktop:
 * **Lxapperance** is for changing Gtk theme, icon theme and cursor theme; and
-* **Obconf** is for changing Openbox theme.
+* **Obconf** is for changing the Openbox theme.

 Skim through this galery for my current setup:
 [**Galery**]({{site.baseurl}}/galery/){:target="_blank"}.

-In case you do not agree with my choices of theme and icons, there will be plenty space for your aesthetic sense to kick in.
+In case you do not agree with my choices of theme and icons, there will be plenty of space for your aesthetic sense to kick in.

 ## Install theme swichers:

-The easiest way to changing theme and icon in Openbox is using a theme switcher.
+The easiest way to change theme and icon in Openbox is using a theme switcher.
 They are **Lxappearance** and **Obconf**.
 * Lxapperance is for changing Gtk theme, icon theme and cursor theme.
-* Obconf is for changing Openbox theme.
+* Obconf is for changing the Openbox theme.

 To install them:
 ```bash